The Life and Time of Mr. Hanz the Recluse: Fantasy, Free Short Story, Second Life, Fabling, Pam

 “Doctor!
 Doctor!!
 He moved!!”
 A woman screamed.

-A very Odd title challenge from Ifie D Yongosi but that’s what made it a challenges.
+A very Odd title challenge from Ifie D Yongosi but that’s what made it a challenge.
 Right?
+If you need some existential crisis, check out What’s The Use?